OpenDominion/OpenDominion/CONTRIBUTING.md

 While the original Dominion community back in the day was quite sizable, the OpenDominion project started a few years after Dominion closed down and the when the original community had already dwindled to a fraction of its former size.
 When starting OpenDominion, the goal was to code and work on the project as much as possible, before trying to gain popularity and build a community.

 By time of writing, a few years of hard work have passed and significant progress has been made.
-Though still incomplete and under development, OpenDominion is slowly gaining GitHub followers, Gitter participants and beta testers.
+Though still incomplete and under development, OpenDominion is slowly gaining GitHub followers, people on Discord and beta testers.

 As author of the OpenDominion project, I'd like to personally invite **you** (yes you, you're reading this, after all) to join us in the journey if you're interested in the project.
 Which I assume you somewhat are, since you're reading this!